ksoichiro/gradle-console-reporter/README.md

         // If you set this to true, you should also set thresholdError property. failIfLessThanThresholdError false

+        // Set this property to false if you don't like this plugin automatically changing some
+        // property of cobertura plugin.
+        // If this is set to true, the plugin will set some properties of cobertura plugin
+        // to calculate coverage.
+        // Default is true.
+        autoconfigureCoverageConfig true

         // Set this property to your custom cobertura task name, if you need.
         // Default is 'cobertura'.
         // If your coverage report is generated after build